utaani/arduino-esp32-BLE-MIDI/README.md

 # arduino-esp32 BLE-MIDI

-MIDI over BLE example for the ESP32 Arduino core.
+MIDI over BLE example for the ESP32 Arduino core and iOS(Garageband)

-Tested with Linux client (Bluez >=5.44) and Windows 10 Creators Update 1.
+Tested with Garageband on iPhone. (iOS 11.4)

 Timestamps are not implemented.